GitTorre/CloudBedlamLinuxN/README.md

 ### Obviously, you need to be <i><b>allowed</b></i> (so, by policy on your team...) to run binaries on the VMs that host your cloud services.
 Further, due to network emulation via tc (netem) running inside the kernel, you have to run CB as a sudo user.

-### Currently, there is no big red button (Stop) implemented, but it will be coming as this evolves into a system that can be remote controlled over SSH by a mutually trusted service.... --CT
+### Currently, there is no big red button (Stop) implemented, but it will be coming as this evolves into a system that can be remote controlled over SSH by a mutually trusted service....

+### Finally, this is the version of CloudBedlam that will be evolving first, not the Mono/.NET Core versions.
+Changes made here (new features and capabilities...) will be added to those projects at a later date, at my (or, hopefully, your) discretion --CT

 Step 0.